Perfectionism for creative professionals: ship work that matters

 Table of contents

-The blank page that never gets filled
+Perfectionism for creative professionals: why the blank page never gets filled

 Forty-seven Photoshop layers deep, and none of them right.
 Perfectionism for creative professionals is the gap between your vision and what you’re willing to ship.
 And for most creatives, that gap is where projects go to die.